ONSBigData/precon/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **natstats** feel free to email me at mitchell.edmunds@ext.ons.gov.uk.
+If you have any suggestions or questions about **precon** feel free to email me at mitchell.edmunds@ext.ons.gov.uk.

-If you encounter any errors or problems with **natstats**, please let me know!
+If you encounter any errors or problems with **precon**, please let me know!
-Open an Issue at the GitHub https://github.com/ONSBigData/natstats main repository.
+Open an Issue at the GitHub https://github.com/ONSBigData/precon main repository.